giumonros/Measured-vs-simulated-PV/README.md

 # Measured-vs-simulated-PV

-This repository has been created based on the work presented in the article: [ADD DOI] The aim of this repository is to facilate data sharing regarding measured PV profiles and comparison between measured and simulated PV energy production data.
+This repository has been created based on the work presented in the article: [ADD DOI] The aim of this repository is to facilate the data sharing of measured PV profiles and compare measured and simulated PV power production data.
 The README also explains how to use the measured and simulated PV data for e-fuel techno-economic assessments.

 This repository contains:
 - Measured data from real photovoltaic (PV) plants
-- Python scripts for extracting PV energy production data from PVGIS and Renewable Ninja
+- Python scripts for extracting PV energy production data from PVGIS and Renewables.ninja
 - Python scripts for data analysis, graphs, and error analysis

 ##Installation guide